Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Xavier Performance Insights

 - The Musketeers have a +49 scoring differential, topping opponents by 5.5 points per game.
-They're putting up 75.6 points per game to rank 158th in college basketball and are giving up 70.1 per outing to rank 160th in college basketball.
+They're putting up 75.6 points per game to rank 158th in college basketball and are allowing 70.1 per contest to rank 160th in college basketball.

-- Xavier records 34.3 rebounds per game (141st in college basketball) compared to the 34.1 of its opponents.
+- Xavier is 141st in the nation at 34.3 rebounds per game.
+That's similar to the 34.1 its opponents average.

-- Xavier makes 6.2 three-pointers per game (282nd in college basketball) compared to its opponents' 6.1.
-It shoots 32.6% from deep while its opponents hit 29.9% from long range.
+- Xavier connects on 6.2 three-pointers per game (282nd in college basketball) at a 32.6% rate (216th in college basketball), compared to the 6.1 its opponents make while shooting 29.9% from beyond the arc.

 - Xavier and its opponents have been mostly even in the turnover battle.
 The Musketeers commit 12.9 per game (257th in college basketball) and force 12.1 (192nd in college basketball action).